 The school provides the services of a full-time nurse on site from 8:30 a.m. until dismissal.
 The nurse's office is located on the ground floor in the Primary School of the ISA building.
 The main responsibilities of the nurse include: assessment and treatment of minor injuries and ailments, emergency first aid, administration of medications as prescribed, follow-up and monitoring of students who have specific health needs, liaison with parents, maintaining accurate health records and promoting health and safety.
 No medications will be given to students without written or verbal parental/medical authorization.
-If your child has been prescribed a medication to enable him or her to participate more actively in their learning, please contact the Principal or the school nurse.
+If your child has been prescribed any kind of medication -please contact the school nurse.

 Please note that we are a NO Nut School.
 Due to a number of allergies, parents need to be cautious of ingredients that may contain nuts/nut extract.
-Treats shared during celebrations must be announced at least 2 days in advance and must be sent wrapped individually.